Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Results

 In the top panel of Fig.~\ref{fig:tstrip_multipanel}, we extract the distribution of the duration of RPS $\tau_{\rm RPS}$ for the TNG50 jellyfish without substantial cold gas today, stacked by halo mass $\mvirhost$ of their current host.
 The number of jellyfish (not the number of hosts) belonging to each host mass bin is in parentheses in the upper right corner.

 Jellyfish in clusters ($\mvirhost = 10^{13.5-14.3}\, \msun$, dark red histogram) exhibit the shortest median RPS duration (vertical dark red line), although the distribution peaks at even shorter time spans: $\tau_{\rm RPS} \sim 1.5-2$~Gyr.
 Then there is a valley at intermediate stripping times $\tau_{\rm RPS}\sim2.5-4$~Gyr, followed by a slight increase from $\tau_{\rm RPS} \sim 4.5-6$~Gyr.
 The longest timescale for any jellyfish in this host mass bin is 8~Gyr.
 The jellyfish in groups ($\mvirhost = 10^{12.5-13.5}\, \msun$, red histogram) show RPS timescales that are single-peaked, with the median and mode coinciding at $\tau_{\rm RPS}\approx 5.5$~Gyr.
 While not shown but explicitly checked, jellyfish in group-mass hosts typically require at least 2 pericenteric passage to become fully stripped of cold gas.
 There are only $\approx 10$ ($\approx 10$~per~cent) galaxies in this host mass bin with stripping times shorter than 4~Gyr.
 This agrees with our earlier argument that RPS is more effective in higher host masses.
 Moreover, the jellyfish in approximately Milky-Way mass halos ($\mvirhost = 10^{11.5-12.5}\, \msun$, light red) require at least 4~Gyr, or in some cases much longer, to be fully stripped of their cold gas today.
+In general as RPS becomes more effective with increasing host mass, there are typically more jellyfish galaxies per host with increasing host mass \citep[see also fig.~14 from][]{Zinger2023}.
 However, even for these MW-mass hosts, the satellite-to-satellite variation is very large: there are TNG50 jellyfish that undergo RPS for as long as 10 billion years in both group- and MW-mass hosts, and as long as 8 billion years for cluster-mass hosts.

 The trend whereby shorter RPS time spans occur, on average, for satellites in more massive hosts is consistent with expectations described in \S~\ref{sec:intro}.
 However, here we quantify it for the first time with a large number of jellyfish across a wide range of host and satellite masses.
 Moreover, this trend is in place (physically vs. hierarchical growth of structure) even though more massive hosts exhibit in fact overall more recent infall times of their $z=0$ satellites than less massive hosts (not shown but explicitly checked).